osilander/203.311/Week8/Week8.md

 # MAKE AN ANSWER TABLE

-We have to go to the next two tabs - Cutoff100 and Cutoff10 – to really explore the data.
-We will leave the last tab - Cutoff1 – for today, as there are too many taxa to deal with.
-We shall look at Cutoff100 first.
+We have to go to the next two tabs - _`Cutoff100`_ and _`Cutoff10`_ – to really explore the data.
+We will leave the last tab - _`Cutoff1`_ – for today, as there are too many taxa to deal with.
+We shall look at _`Cutoff100`_ first.
 Go to that tab now if you are not there.

-NB: Any sorting you are going to do shortly on the sheets needs to be across the columns A to I, otherwise things will go badly awry and you will make incorrect inferences .
+NB: Any sorting you are going to do shortly on the sheets needs to be across the columns A to I, otherwise things will go badly awry and you will make incorrect inferences.
 If that happens, download the file again, and start sorting again.

 The data are sorted by the descending average value (column G).
 If we sort on the coefficient of variation (COV; column H), we are looking at the most equal counts.